-We have contacted suppliers, which are the direct suppliers for our products that are within the scope of the RCOI.
-We received responses from six of such suppliers (67%) to date.
+We contacted suppliers, which are the direct suppliers for our products that are within the scope of the RCOI.
+We received responses from four such suppliers (80%) as of the date of publication of this report.

 As mentioned above, we do not have a direct relationship with 3TG SORS, nor do we perform direct audits of the other entities in our supply chain.
-Accordingly, we can only provide reasonable, not absolute, assurance regarding the source and chain of custody of the necessary conflict minerals, since the information comes from direct and secondary suppliers.
+Accordingly, we can only provide reasonable, not absolute, assurance regarding the source and chain of custody of the necessary Conflict Minerals, since the information comes from direct and secondary suppliers.
 Further, the information gathered from our suppliers is not obtained on a continuous, real-time basis.

-Based on the information obtained pursuant to the good faith RCOI and due diligence processes described above, for the reporting period, we do not have sufficient information with respect to the conflict minerals to determine the country of origin of all of the subject minerals we use to manufacture the subject products and thus are unable to determine whether any of the subject minerals originated in the covered countries and, if so, whether the subject minerals were from recycled or scrap sources,.
+Based on the information obtained pursuant to the good faith RCOI and due diligence processes described above, for the reporting period, we do not have sufficient information with respect to the Conflict Minerals to determine the country of origin of all of the subject minerals we use to manufacture the subject products and thus are unable to determine whether any of the subject minerals originated in the covered countries and, if so, whether the subject minerals were from recycled or scrap sources.